 The Flip Side of Owning Real Estate

-The major caveat to direct ownership of real estate is that it’s not liquid.
+The major caveat to direct real estate ownership is that it’s not liquid.
 With stocks, you could go online 24/7 and liquidate your position, at most paying a small transaction fee.

 With real estate, selling your property requires upgrading the paint and carpets, listing the property on MLS, waiting for an offer, and then waiting for the buyer’s financing to come through.
-On rare occasions such as during the financial crisis of 2008, you might not be able to sell it at all!
+On rare occasions, such as the 2008 financial crisis, you might not be able to sell it at all.

-Additionally, the closing costs are significant and could run you $5-$20K depending on the property and the financing.
+Additionally, the closing costs are significant and could cost $5-$20K depending on the property and the financing.

 This is why real estate should be for the non-liquid portion of your investment portfolio.

-With a good property management company, a rental property will usually run on autopilot, but occasionally it will make demands of your time.
+With a good property management company, a rental property will usually run on autopilot, but occasionally, it will demand your time.

-The same is true of your insurance agents and local tax assessor’s office – they usually run on autopilot but will periodically make demands on your time.
+The same applies to your insurance agents and local tax assessor’s office.
+They usually run on autopilot but will periodically make demands on your time.

-I’ll end this article where it started.
-The best time to buy real estate was 10-15 years ago.
-The second-best time is right now.
-Fifteen years from now, you don’t want to be that guy who says, “I should have bought more…”.
+I’ll end this article with the question that started it—Why invest in real estate?
+While the best time to buy real estate was 10-15 years ago, the second-best time is right now.
+Fifteen years from now, you don’t want to be that person who says, “I should have bought more.”